 Our dark passengers will continually try new ways to get the rewards they so richly believe they deserve – always looking for an escape route by breaking down our defenses bit by bit.
 I’ve experienced it time and time again – eliminate carbs, then fat (in the form of cheese, cream and nuts) becomes the new reward system.
 Eliminate those, and something else quickly fills the void.
 Whack-a-mole on steroids.
 Except now, instead of hating myself because of it, I do my best to view it with curiosity, to put some space between my hand and my mouth.

 “You’re not broken, Amy, you’re human.
-Why are you eating?
-And what are you going to do about it?
+Are you hungry?
+No?
+Then why are you eating and what are you going to do about it?
 The choice is yours.”